Jaya Simhavarman I

 Jaya Simhavarman I was a king of mandala Champa, reigning from 897 to 904.
 He was preceded by his uncle Indravarman II (r. ?–893).

 Simhavarman had many building projects during his reign: a Mahayana monastery named vihara Pramuditalokeśvara in Quảng Nam was built in 902 in dedicating to Avalokiteśvara, sponsored by a royal member, the future Bhadravarman II (r.
 905–917); a shrine and the installation of silver icon for Avalokiteśvara in the city of Vrddha Ratnapura (present-day Đại Hữu, Quảng Bình, three statues of Prajñaparamita and two of Avalokiteśvara have been recovered); constructions in Mỹ Sơn and Khương Mỹ, such as Mỹ Sơn A12, A13, B2, E4.
 Syncretic Saivaism-Buddhism had been developed in this context, which associated Buddha and Bodhisattvas were seen as the saviors in that religious system, presided over by Śiva as the supreme protector.

-Architectural influence from Java (which at the time ruled by the Mahayana Shailendras who were former trade rivals of Champa), could be related to Po Klung Pilih Räjadvära, a Cham nobleman, relative of Simhavarman's wive, and a well-known minister of Cham court.
+Architectural influence from Java (which at the time ruled by the Mahayana Shailendras who were former trade rivals of Champa), could be related to Po Klung Pilih Räjadvära, a Cham nobleman, relative of Simhavarman's wife, and a well-known minister of Cham court.
 Räjadvära went on a pilgrimage to Java in 908.

 Jaya Simhavarman was succeeded by his son Saktivarman (r.
 904), who reigned very brief, followed by Bhadravarman II.